franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 </div>

+Hopefully the third way will solve some of the problems of the traditional decorator pattern has that I've not mentioned.
+For example their recursive nature makes accessing or modifying the  widget and garnishes hard.
+You'll find a comprehensive comparison of the patterns below.

-Let's look again at the composition method.
-We need a way to combine a widget with the garnish.
-There is a problem with this, as I mentioned above the onion structure that we get, this recursive `struct`, has some downsides: the  widget and garnishes are neither easy to access, nor modify.
-Instead of creating this onion, what about the third way, creating a new type that wraps the widget and the garnishes?
-Can we create a `struct` that both wraps the widget and a `Vec` of garnishes?
-We would be able to easily access all applied garnishes.
-We would have all the ways of a vector to modify the garnishes and we would not need to implement all variations of `Widget` for each garnish, only the relevant methods of `RenderModifier`.
+Can we create a new type that wraps the widget and the garnishes, instead of including one in the other?
+Can we create a struct that both wraps the widget and a collection of garnishes?
+With this struct we would be able to easily access all applied garnishes.
+If we use a vector we would have all of its extensive and well known methods to access and modify our garnishes.
+And as this new type also combines the `Widget` traits with `RenderModifier` we would only need to implement the relevant methods of `RenderModifier` for each garnish.
 I would like something like:

 ```rust
 pub struct GarnishedWidget<W> {